 3. To the best of my knowledge, the statements herein are true and correct.
-I understand that failure to adhere to festival rules will result in disqualification of screening and forfeiture of the entry fee.
+I understand that failure to adhere to festival rules will result in disqualification from screening and forfeiture of the entry fee.

 4. The festival reserves the right to use a clip, and or clips or photos from accepted entries for up to three minutes in length for promotional purposes.
 The festival reserves the right to screen accepted entries as part of the Sydney Women's International Film Festival.

 5. I agree and hold the Sydney Women's International Film Festival, Inc. harmless from and defend them from all claims, demands, losses, damages, judgments, liabilities, and expenses (including attorneys' fees) arising out of or in connection with any and all claims of third parties, whether groundless or not, based on any film submitted to the festival.

 6. SWIFF reserves the right to cancel and modify the schedule with any entry or entry fee and can do so at its discretion.

 7. SWIFF has a zero-tolerance policy on abuse and harassment.
 Any communication deemed aggressive, threatening, abusive, or defaming from any team members will result in immediate disqualification.